How to do yoga in the forest

 One-legged plank pose

 Choose a quiet spot and time to avoid too many passers-by or dog walkers if you are feeling self-conscious.
-The hot tub cabins are spaced out so you feel private and secluded and the forest is beautifully peaceful - I could have stayed there all day!
+The hot tub lodges are spaced out so you feel private and secluded and the forest is beautifully peaceful - I could have stayed there all day!
 Early mornings can be very special as the world wakes up around you, there are hardly any other people and the air is still and fresh.
 Position yourself and your mat so you can avoid looking directly into the sun in your poses but make sure you have a good view.

 Low lunge pose